Team Up - 2 Hour Workshop

 • Branch, pull request, merge, merge conflict, code review

-• Collaborator, main branch, push, clone
+• Fork, upstream, main branch, push

 Handout 2: Mission Worksheet